victoriacheng15/school-management-api/README.md

 make down V=1 # clear volume
 ```

-> This application uses PostgreSQL as the database.
-Ensure your PostgreSQL service is running (see `docker-compose.yml`).

 ## 🧪 Interact with the API via Bash Script

 A helper script `api_client.sh` is included to simplify sending requests to the API without needing Postman or typing full `curl` commands.